This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is a criminal records check and in what circumstances are they carried out?

-Under the Rehabilitation of Offenders Act 1974, cautions, reprimands and warnings and some convictions become “spent” after a certain period of time.
+Under the Rehabilitation of Offenders Act 1974, cautions, reprimands and warnings and some convictions become “spent” after a certain period.
 Once a record becomes spent it does not usually need to be declared to employers or voluntary organisations.

 However, if a person applies for a so-called “excepted position”, then the prospective employer is entitled to ask for details of both spent and unspent convictions, cautions, reprimands and warnings by way of a criminal records check conducted by the Disclosure and Barring Service (DBS).
 Excepted positions cover (for example) work with children or vulnerable adults, roles in certain licensed occupations or positions of trust.